Welcome to the Commemorative Tree Program

-Written by David Gress, Santa Barbara Beautiful Board Member and for City of Sant Barbara Arborist, the Tree of the Month columns have been a regular, popular feature on Santa Barbara news site Edhat.
+Written and photographed by David Gress, Santa Barbara Beautiful Board Member and Arborist for the City of Santa Barbara, the Tree of the Month columns have been a regular, popular feature on Santa Barbara news site Edhat.
 The series has now been included on this site as well, to revisit any day of any month.

-- View the current Tree of the Month
+Western Redbud – Tree of the Month – April 2022